You can contact us at:

 Bajos de Chila

-The small village of Bajos de Chila is about 15 minutes by cab from Puerto Escondido.
+The small village of Bajos de Chila is about 15 minutes by taxi from Puerto Escondido.
 If you love the sea and like it more relaxed than turbulent, the beautiful beaches at Bajos de Chila are just right for you.
 There you will find the cleanest and most beautiful beaches in the region.
-Among them is a practically untouched beach where the giant leatherback turtle likes to nest.
-You will not find any paved roads or supermarkets, but you will be able to experience authentic Mexico.
-The volunteer house is located in a quiet and secluded place, as there are only a few houses in the area.
-In the village you will have the opportunity to get to know the locals and spend time with them instead of just tourists.
-This way you can get to know the Mexican culture, improve your Spanish and socialize.
-If you want to go to Puerto Escondido in your free time, you will need to plan for half an hour each way.
+There is also a practically untouched beach where the giant leatherback turtle likes to come to nest.
+You won’t find any paved streets or supermarkets there, but you can experience authentic Mexico.
+The volunteer house is quiet and secluded as there are only a few houses in Bajos de Chila.
+In the village you have the opportunity to meet the locals and spend time with them instead of just tourists.
+This way you can get to know Mexican culture, improve your Spanish and make friends.
+If you want to take the “Colectivo” to Puerto Escondido in your free time, you have to allow half an hour each way.

 The city of Puerto Escondido is perfect for an unforgettable weekend adventure.
-Puerto is one of the hottest places among young Mexicans and backpackers from all over the world for a reason.
-Downtown there are many hostels and hotels and from there you can quickly reach the surrounding beaches and be surrounded by bars, restaurants and supermarkets.
+It’s not for nothing that Puerto is one of the hottest places among young Mexicans and backpackers from all over the world.
+There are many hostels and hotels downtown and from there you can quickly reach the surrounding beaches and are surrounded by bars, restaurants and supermarkets.
 At the end of the long beach of Puerto Escondido is the beautiful district of La Punta.
-There are no paved roads here, but there are nice restaurants and a great surf spot for beginners and pros.
+There are no paved roads here, but there are nice restaurants and a brilliant surfing spot for beginners and professionals.
 Surfers, globetrotters and adventurers from all over the world meet here.

-Besides your work in the project, you can book lessons at the many local surf schools, learn Spanish or just relax on the beach with cool people.
-The beaches of Oaxaca are among the best surf spots in the country.
-At the time of the surf contests, it therefore becomes turbulent, because the international surf elite meets in Puerto.
+In addition to your work on the project, you can book lessons at the many local surf schools, learn Spanish or just relax on the beach with cool people.
+The beaches of Oaxaca are among the absolute best surfing spots in the country.
+At the time of the surf contests it gets turbulent because the international surf elite meets in Puerto.

 wide road with palm trees in Mexico